-- the statement of financial position as at September 30, 2023 - the statement of comprehensive income for the year then ended - the statement of changes in members' equity for the year then ended - the statement of cash flows for the year then ended - and notes to the financial statements, including a summary of significant accounting policies

-(hereinafter referred to as the "financial statements").
+- the statement of financial position as at September 30, 2024 - the statement of comprehensive income for the year then ended - the statement of changes in members' equity for the year then ended - the statement of cash flows for the year then ended - and notes to the financial statements, including a summary of material accounting policies (hereinafter referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as at September 30, 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Credit Union as at September 30, 2024, and its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board.